naowalrahman/gravity-guy/README.md

 ## Gravity Guy

-This projects aims to create Gravity Guy in using processing.
+This projects aims to create Gravity Guy using processing.